AbdulAaqib/arc_encode_hack/README.md

-# TrustMint — Identity‑based Lending on Arc (SBT + Pool MVP) hello
+# SnifferBank — Identity‑based Lending on Arc (SBT + Pool MVP)

-A credit‑infrastructure MVP on Arc that lets underserved creators and SMBs access stable‑coin loans using a verifiable on‑chain credential and a unified credit score from on‑chain + off‑chain data.
+A credit‑infrastructure platform on Arc that enables underserved creators and SMBs to access stable‑coin loans using verifiable on‑chain credentials and a unified credit score derived from on‑chain and off‑chain data sources.

 ---

 ## What it does

 - Builds an identity‑based lending flow on Arc using a non‑transferable Soul‑Bound Token (SBT) as a verifiable credential.
-- Computes a TrustMint Score by merging on‑chain reputation (wallet history, activity) with off‑chain cash‑flow signals (uploaded docs).
+- Computes a SnifferBank Credit Score by merging on‑chain reputation (wallet history, transaction activity/volume) with off‑chain cash‑flow signals (uploaded bank statements and financial documents).
-- Unlocks USDC working‑capital loans for eligible borrowers.
+- Unlocks USDC working‑capital loans for eligible borrowers through an integrated lending pool.
-- MVP ships SBT credential + credit line manager.
-Lender deposits/withdrawals are planned next (see Roadmap).
+- Ships with SBT credential system, credit line manager, and lending pool with deposit/withdrawal functionality.

 ---